 Published annually by the Waterways Museum Society and a useful source of research material.

-Contents of Waterways Journal Volume 20
+Contents of Waterways Journal Volume 21

-The Development of the Waterways Archive at Ellesmere Port
+The Latest News from the Waterways Archive

 Click here to see contents of previous editions of Waterways Journal.